MohamedKhalidLx/Loan-Eligibility-Prediction-Web-App/README.md

 - `app.py`: The main application script that runs the web server and handles prediction requests.
 - `Loan Eligibility Prediction Model.ipynb`: Jupyter notebook containing the steps for data preprocessing, model training, and evaluation.
 - `model.pkl`: The serialized pre-trained machine learning model used for making predictions.
+- `Dataset/Data.csv`: The dataset used for training and evaluating the machine learning model.
+- `static/style.css`: The CSS file for styling the web application.
+- `templates/index.html`: The HTML template for the application's input form.
+- `templates/result.html`: The HTML template for displaying the prediction results.

 ## Setup and Installation